The Truth About Weight, Intimacy and Sex

 What does all this mean for your relationship?

-The truth about weight, intimacy and sex is that your weight can in fact get in the way of sex with your partner.
+The truth about weight, intimacy, and sex is that your weight can get in the way of sex with your partner.
 However, the way you feel about yourself and your weight matters more when it comes to a satisfying sex life.
-Make the relationship with your partner a priority, instead of the quest to lose the weight.
+Make the relationship with your partner a priority, instead of the quest to lose weight.
 Nourish your connection every day by showing your appreciation of your partner and showing interest in the things that matter to him or her.
 Spending quality time together and doing fun, exciting things can help you feel connected.
-Letting your partner know about your struggles with self-esteem or weight can be beneficial for your connection too.
+Letting your partner know about your struggles with self-esteem or weight can be beneficial for your connection, too.
 Let them in and allow them to offer support or encouragement.

 What are some ways you’ve kept your sex life satisfying when you’ve felt distracted by worries or self-esteem?